Hyperparticle/hyperparticle.github.io/_posts/2018-09-11-erasmus-why-europe.md

 Exploring Europe, two Master's degrees, artificial intelligence, scholarship.
 At no other point in my life would I get the same opportunity.
 Having my own family to take care of would be exponentially harder.

+But the idea of exploring Europe, receiving two graduate degrees in two years, and potentially having it all paid for by a scholarship (tuition, travel, living expenses) from the European Commission was too enticing to pass up.

+Shops, museums, cathedrals, and theaters were abundant.
+Transportation was efficient.

 ### Some Doubts

 For my undergraduate studies, I decided to stay with Boise State University so I could stay home with family just a little bit longer.
 In retrospect, it was a good decision: expenses were low, the computer science program had some excellent classes, and I spent quality time with family.
 During that time, I acquired a taste for the industry in a year-long internship as a software engineer.